plone/Installers-UnifiedInstaller/README.txt

 * cd to the installer directory and issue the following command:
 	>> sudo ./install.sh zeo (or `su; ./install.sh zeo` on a sudo-less system)

+The "sudo" utility is required for a root install.
+This security utility is included with most recent Unix workalikes and is easily installed on other systems.
+On BSD-heritage systems, this in the security directory of the ports collection.

 For a non-super-user (rootless) installation
 --------------------------------------------